viamrobotics/docs/docs/manage/fleet/_index.md

 Viam is built in a way that allows you to change configurations, deploy packages, check logs, and control your robots both when you are close to your robot, as well as remotely.

-Robot [configuration](robots/#configuration) and Robot [code](#control-with-code) is intentially kept separate, allowing you to keep track of versioning and debug issues separately.
+Robot [configuration](robots/#configuration) and robot [code](#control-with-code) is intentionally kept separate, allowing you to keep track of versioning and debug issues separately.

 ### Configuration

 Everyone who has access to the location the robot is in, can change the robot's configuration.
 When you or your collaborators change a robot's configuration, the robot will automatically reconfigure itself within 15 seconds.
-You can see configuration changes from yourself or your collaborators on the [History tab](robots/#history).
+You can see configuration changes made by yourself or by your collaborators on the [History tab](robots/#history).
 You can also revert to an earlier configuration from the History tab.

 {{< alert title="Note" color="note" >}}